matrix-org/synapse/INSTALL.md

 #### Downstream Debian/Ubuntu packages

+If you are running Debian `buster`, `matrix-synapse` is available in `buster-backports`.
+Please see the [Debian documentation on backports](https://backports.debian.org/Instructions/) for information on how to use them.

-For `buster` and `sid`, Synapse is available in the Debian repositories and it should be possible to install it with simply:
+If you are using Debian `sid`, Synapse is available in the Debian repositories and it should be possible to install it with simply:

 ```
 sudo apt install matrix-synapse
 ```

-There is also a version of `matrix-synapse` in `stretch-backports`.
-Please see the [Debian documentation on backports](https://backports.debian.org/Instructions/) for information on how to use them.

-We do not recommend using the packages in downstream Ubuntu at this time, as they are old and suffer from known security vulnerabilities.
+We do not recommend using the packages in Debian `buster` or in Ubuntu at this time, as they are old and suffer from known security vulnerabilities.

 ### Fedora